Truncatella californica

 Truncatella californica, common name of the Californian truncatella, is a species of very small amphibious (between sea and land) snail, a gastropod mollusk in the family Truncatellidae.

 This species occurs on coastlines in the Eastern Pacific: in California and Baja California, Mexico.
 The adult size of the shell is 6 mm.

 Life Cycle and Mating Behavior

 Members of the order Neotaenioglossa are mostly gonochoric and broadcast spawners.
-Embryos develop into planktonic trocophore larvae and later into juvenile veligers before becoming fully grown adults.
+Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.